mvelosop/blog/content/posts/building-elegant-applications-aspnet-core-mvc-2.1-coreui-2-bootstrap-4.md

 ## Summary

-In this article we looked at the process in quite detail of adapting the latest version of CoreUI HTML template to ease the development of attractive ASP.NET Core MVC 2.1 applications.
+In this article we looked in quite detail at the process for adapting the latest version of CoreUI HTML template to ease the development of attractive ASP.NET Core MVC 2.1 applications.

 ---